radhi-garg/News_Assignment/README.md

 4. npm run test for test

-5. Follow API documentation to use API endpoints.
+5. Follow- https://documenter.getpostman.com/view/5755474/TzXtHfmt, for API documentation to use endpoints.